 Verizon mobile data rates

-Verizon offers, on both packages, a pretty good amount of mobile data to its users.
+Verizon offers, on both packages, a pretty good amount of cellular data to its users.
 But, what if it’s not enough?
-People can easily deploy their mobile data within a few hours, but thankfully they can pay to get more if needed.
+People can easily deploy their cellular data within a few hours, but thankfully they can pay to get more if needed.

-The rate offered by Verizon is that, for each extra GB of mobile data, people must pay 20$ more.
+The rate offered by Verizon is that, for each extra GB of cellular data, people must pay $20 more.
 It might be somehow expensive, but that’s what they offer.

 Verizon local and international phone calls rates